Looking Closely at the Growth Curve for Applied Materials Inc. (AMAT)

 AMAT’s Market Performance

-AMAT stocks went down by -6.11% for the week, with a monthly drop of -7.13% and a quarterly performance of 6.97%, while its annual performance rate touched 129.34%.
-The volatility ratio for the week stands at 5.02% while the volatility levels for the past 30 days are set at 3.47% for Applied Materials Inc..
-The simple moving average for the period of the last 20 days is -4.43% for AMAT stocks with a simple moving average of 37.05% for the last 200 days.
+AMAT stocks went up by 3.07% for the week, with a monthly drop of -2.35% and a quarterly performance of 11.65%, while its annual performance rate touched 133.84%.
+The volatility ratio for the week stands at 3.83% while the volatility levels for the past 30 days are set at 3.53% for Applied Materials Inc..
+The simple moving average for the period of the last 20 days is -0.17% for AMAT stocks with a simple moving average of 38.94% for the last 200 days.

 Analysts’ Opinion of AMAT